UTNuclearRoboticsPublic/EnvEase/README.md

 # EnvEase

+**EnvEase is currently a work in progress and may change without notice.**

-This is a set of bash scripts for automating and managing the Linux environment setup for ROS software development.
-It handles the setup of ROS1 and/or ROS2 environments, and downloads and sources bash alias files for your specific robot platforms and projects.
+Environment Ease (EnvEase) is a set of automations for managing the Linux shell environment for ROS software development.
+Users can fluidly create and switch between environmental profiles for different development projects, largely eliminating the need for manual configuration of the bashrc file.
+It is compatible with both ROS1 and ROS2 environments, including mixed environments using `ros1_bridge`.
+The automation can also download and source bash alias files from GitHub for your specific robot platforms and projects.

 ## Package Details
 ### Maintainer
 Blake Anderson
 blakeanderson@utexas.edu
 Nuclear and Applied Robotics Group
 The University of Texas at Austin